A Martins Ferry summer tradition takes us back in time

 The Betty Zane Days Festival takes place in City Park near Zane Highway and features live entertainment, rides and games.

-7News caught up with one of the members from the Martins Ferry VFD about the festivities.
+7News caught up with one of the members from the Martins Ferry Volunteer Fire Department about the various festivities.

 We have the amusements here which are mainly blowups, but we do have a few mechanical, rock climbing wall, mechanical bull.
 We’ve got something for all ages.
 We kept the wristbands down to $10 this year to make them affordable for the citizens and we also have many food vendors here.
 So,there’s a big variety of food to choose from.Ron Hilton, Martins Ferry VFD